Nielsen-Kellerman Compliance Statements

 NK is engaged in business activities around the world, some of which may involve contact with officials and representatives of non-U.S. governments or of companies owned in whole or in part by non-U.S. governments.
 Corruption is the willingness to act dishonestly in return for money or other gains.
 By wrongly benefitting a few individuals who abuse their power or position, it creates unfair competition, damages innovation, and undermines integrity.
 Because of the damage that corruption does to the public good, it is illegal around the world.

 NK is committed to compliance with United States Foreign Corrupt Practices Act ("FCPA"), the UK Bribery Act, and all other anti-corruption laws of all countries and territories in which we operate or market products (collectively, "Anti-Corruption Laws").
-NK has in place a written Anti-Corruption Policy governing all NK Employees and third-party business associates.
+NK has in place a written Anti-Corruption Policy governing all NK Company employees and third-party business associates.
 We require our officers, directors, and employees to conduct business in accordance with the letter, spirit, and intent of all relevant laws and to refrain from any illegal, dishonest, or unethical conduct.
 We also require our employees who are aware of suspected violations or potential violations of applicable laws to advise senior management and cease further interactions with the party in question.

 In addition, it is the policy of NK to not do business with persons or entities appearing on the U.S. Specially Designated Nationals and Blocked Persons (“SDN”) List.
 SDNs are persons with whom U.S. companies may not deal.
 Typically, SDNs have an economic or political relationship to a U.S.-sanctioned country but may be located outside that country.

-NK screens every Distributor located in or selling to countries with a low Corruption Perception Index score or known to be selling to foreign governments to ensure that no owner, senior officer or employee involved in selling the NK Products appears on the SDN List.
+NK screens every Distributor located in or selling to countries with a low Corruption Perception Index score or know to be selling to foreign governments to ensure that no owner, senior officer or employee involved in selling the NK Products appears on the SDN List.
 NK also requires all Distributors to certify that they will comply with anti-bribery laws.

 EXPORT REGULATION COMPLIANCE